ICON PLC: History

-ICON was founded in Dublin, Ireland, by John Climax and Ronan Lambe in 1990.
+Icon was founded in Ireland, by John Climax and Ronan Lambe in 1990.
 Since January 2010, Climax has held a position on the board of directors.
 Lambe retired from the board of directors in 2018.

-Between 1991 and 1996, ICON opened offices in the United Kingdom, United States, Germany, and Japan.
-Two years later, ICON shares started to be traded on Nasdaq.
+Between 1991 and 1996, Icon opened offices in the United Kingdom, United States, Germany, and Japan.
+Two years later, Icon shares began trading on Nasdaq, providing the company with additional capital to support international expansion and acquisitions.